hhaassnnaaiinn/Loyva-Website/src/content/homepage/-index.md

       content: "Seamlessly execute secure, compliant e-signatures for your most critical digital documents.
 Our platform simplifies the signing process while ensuring authenticity and legal enforceability every step of the way."
     - title: "Store and Lock digital asset"
       icon: "stars"
       content: "Protect your digital documents with enterprise-grade security and immutable storage.
-Our eVault safeguards your assets with encryption and tamper-proof technology, giving you complete confidence in your document integrity."
+Our eVault safeguards your Assets with encryption and tamper-proof technology, giving you complete confidence in your document integrity."
     - title: "Manage your digitial asset"
       icon: "flexibility"
       content: "Gain full control over your document lifecycle with intuitive management tools.
 Our flexible platform offers robust integrations, audit trails, and automated workflows to streamline operations and ensure compliance."